containeroo/cloudflare-operator/docs/content/core_concept.md

 ```

 !!! tip
-    To not stress the IP-provider add more than one `dynamicIpSources`.
-The cloudflare-operator will randomly choose a IP-provider every `interval`
+    To not stress the "IP provider" add more than one `dynamicIpSources`.
+The cloudflare-operator will randomly choose a provider every `interval`

 ## Ingress